frconor-ebook/meditations/_posts/2025-05-28-the-gift-of-wisdom.md

 "What is specific to wisdom is that it makes the soul responsive to the Holy Spirit in the contemplation of divine things and in the use of God\'s ideas to judge both created and divine matters" (Gregory D. Gaston, *The Gift of Wisdom*).

 "This discernment is nourished by the light and strength of the Holy Spirit, who evokes everywhere and in all circumstances, obedience to the faith, the joyous courage of following Jesus, and the gift of wisdom, which 'judges all things and is judged by no one' (*cf*.
 1 Cor.
 2:15).
-It rests on the fidelity of the Father to his promises."
-(John Paul II, Apostolic Exhortation*, Pastores dabo vobis*, Point 10, March, 25, 1992).
+It rests on the fidelity of the Father to his promises" (John Paul II, Apostolic Exhortation*, Pastores dabo vobis*, Point 10, March 25, 1992).

 "The spiritual person can assess the value of everything, and that person\'s value cannot be assessed by anybody else" (1 Cor.
 2:15).